UQdeco2800/.github/profile/README.md

 You are welcome to use the game engine for your own purposes.
 It is released under the [MIT license](https://opensource.org/licenses/MIT "MIT License Description").
 Acknowledgment of the source of the game engine is required.

+A number of the games produced by students have been released as open source projects.
+They are available in this organisation.

 **Large Teams** -- In the context of this course, a *large* team could be anywhere from 25 to 60 students.